betelguesestudios/PyToOS/README.md

 # PyToOS
-A batch script to turn .py into an OS
+A batch script to turn .py into a custom kernel